 These are not books that are going to be adorned by those fancy silver and gold stickers come January when the ALA hands out awards.
 And I don’t think they are intended to be those kinds of books.

-The books (which will include a third one next year) follow the lives of Lizzie, Carina, and Hudson, all daughters of famous New Yorkers (Lizzie’s mom is a supermodel, Carina’s father is a newspaper/online news mogul, and Hudson’s mom is a pop singer).
+The Daughters and The Daughters Break the Rules (which will include a third one next year) follow the lives of Lizzie, Carina, and Hudson, all daughters of famous New Yorkers (Lizzie’s mom is a supermodel, Carina’s father is a newspaper/online news mogul, and Hudson’s mom is a pop singer).

 The Daughters Break the Rules focuses on Carina who, when she accuses her dad of thinking that spending money equals parenting, loses all her credit cards and gets an allowance of $20 a week.
 Whoops.
 Suddenly she kind of likes the idea of having a dad who thinks money equals parenting.
 But she’s determined to make it work and prove to him that she isn’t addicted to shopping.

 The characters occasionally drove me insane and sometimes are just flat out WEIRD (like when Carina goes to dinner with this boy and can’t stop exclaiming over the ludicrous prices (a FOURTEEN dollar sandwich!).
 I mean, really).
 And as getting in trouble is pretty much my biggest fear, it’s hard for me to watch characters do things that you KNOW is going to get them in mega trouble with the school or with their parents.

 And as is so often the case in these kinds of books, it’s almost like having adult teenagers, what with them skipping off alone downtown to buy themselves designer dresses and having professional photographers beg them to let them do a photoshoot, all without asking any parents.
 On the other hand, it’s part of what makes these books fun.
 I assume some people really do get taken to high school by their private car and driver (far from the private mom and Astro van of my own high school days, let me tell you).